ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 # Token Expiration {#teardown}

-DTLS sessions that have been established in accordance with this profile are always tied to a specific access token.
-As this token may become invalid at any time (e.g. because it has expired), the session may become useless at some point.
-A resource server therefore MUST terminate existing DTLS sessions after the access token for this session has been deleted.
+The resource server MUST delete access tokens that are no longer valid.
+DTLS associations that have been setup in accordance with this profile are always tied to specific tokens (which may be exchanged with a dynamic update as described in Section 4).
+As tokens may become invalid at any time (e.g. because they have expired), the association may become useless at some point.
+A resource server therefore MUST terminate existing DTLS association after the last access token associated with this association has expired.

-As specified in Section 5.8.3 of {{I-D.ietf-ace-oauth-authz}}, the resource server MUST notify the client with an error response with code 4.01 (Unauthorized) for any long running request before terminating the session.
+As specified in Section 5.8.3 of {{I-D.ietf-ace-oauth-authz}}, the resource server MUST notify the client with an error response with code 4.01 (Unauthorized) for any long running request before terminating the association.

 # Secure Communication with AS {#as-commsec}